 Merley First School is committed to the safeguarding and welfare of children and expects all staff and volunteers to share this commitment.

-The Designated Safeguarding Leader is Jane Phillips and there are 2 Deputy Designated Safeguarding Leaders Carolyn Waldron and Dave Graves.
+The Designated Safeguarding Leader is Jane Phillips and our Deputy Designated Safeguarding Leaders are Carolyn Waldron and Mike Wheeler.